Search TwitterFacebookInstagram

 Mental Health

-Everyone has mental health, and it is normal to have ‘down’ or ‘bad’ days, but if this feeling is lasting for a prolonged time you may need to seek support.
+Everyone has mental health, and it is completely normal to have a ‘down’ or ‘bad’ day.
+If this feeling is lasting for a prolonged time, then you may need to seek support.

-• Exercising, being in nature and natural light releases dopamine and serotine (the happy hormone) so whether it’s playing a sport outdoors or going for a walk can help boost your mood.
+• Exercising, being in nature and natural light releases dopamine and serotine (the happy hormone) so playing a sport outdoors or going for a walk can help boost your mood.

-• Talking – talking therapy is one of the first strategies professionals will recommend so start by talking to a trusted person (friend, family member or someone at school) about the things bothering you, pick someone who has a positive outlook or always looks for a solution.
+• Talking – talking therapy is one of the first strategies professionals will recommend, start by talking to a trusted person (friend, family member or someone at school) about the things bothering you, pick someone who has a positive outlook or always looks for a solution.

 Wellbeing Action Plan (young person) | Charlie Waller Trust